Autistics for Safe Food

 Expanding Resources Across Chattanooga

 Autistics for Safe Food is continually expanding the resources available to individuals and families with complex food needs.
-To date, we have provided education on ARFID and other dietary needs to 14 organizations across the Chattanooga area—and that number continues to grow.
+To date, we have provided education on ARFID and other dietary needs to over 20 organizations across the Chattanooga area—and that number continues to grow.
 These trainings help food banks, pantries, service providers, and community partners understand sensory‑based food needs, cultural and medical restrictions, and the realities of ARFID in the context of food insecurity.

 The heart of this expansion is our first Safe Food Fridge, a pilot that is already demonstrating how powerful autistic‑led design can be.
 The fridge allows the people who use it to request the foods they want or need—foods they often cannot access through a traditional food pantry.
 Early use has shown exactly why this model matters: when people are invited to name their own needs, the support becomes more accurate, more dignified, and more sustainable.